Soul food: Slavery

 Frederick Douglass said in his autobiography that because enslaved people living on the Eastern shore of Maryland near the Choptank River received the bare minimum in food from their enslavers, they fished for food to supplement their diet, catching turtles, fish, and eels.
 Douglass wrote: "The men and women slaves received, as their monthly allowance of food, eight pounds of pork, or its equivalent in fish, and one bushel of corn meal".
 Another way they supplemented their diet was by growing vegetable gardens; they grew corn, potatoes, peas, beans, herbs, and melons.
 They did not have fat or cooking oil to cook their food.
 Slaveholders in Dorchester County, Maryland rarely fed their slaves.
 To supplement their poor diets, enslaved people in Dorchester fished for food in the Choptank River and hunted game on land.
 The animals they caught for food included rabbit, turtle, duck, goose, turkey, pigeon, woodpecker, possum, raccoon, skunk, deer, and muskrat.
 They cooked vegetables such as okra, corn, leafy greens, and sweet potatoes that they grew in their gardens.
 From these various food sources enslaved people created their meals.

 Researchers at St. Mary's County Library located in Maryland documented an African American muskrat recipe.
 "Skin and disjoint the animal.
 Soak it in salted or vinegar water for two hours.
 Put the pieces in a pan of water, and parboil until slightly tender, but not real done.
 Dust in a mixture of seasoned flour, salted and peppered to taste, and fry in hot fat until golden brown."
 Black Americans in St. Mary's County created recipes during slavery that were passed down orally in their families.
 To add heat and flavor to seafood dishes, enslaved and free Africans in Baltimore and the Chesapeake region of Maryland grew fish peppers in their gardens.
 After national emancipation many African Americans got into the seafood industry.
 By 1864, almost half of all watermen in Maryland were former slaves.
 They became skilled in netting shrimp, gathering oysters, and fishing.
 During the American Civil War, some enslaved people in Maryland ate clabber milk, fish, and cornbread.
-After the war, Maryland became known for its crabbing industry, and Maryland deep-fried crab cakes became a part of soul food cuisine.
+After the war, the state became known for its crabbing industry, and Maryland's deep-fried crab cakes became a part of soul food cuisine.

 A slave food garden at Mount Vernon.
 To supplement their diet, enslaved people grew their own food to make stews.